-At the age of sixteen he served an engineering apprenticeship with BREL but showed little aptitude with a spanner.
-So when he came of age he downed tools and went to college to indulge his passion for writing.
+At the age of sixteen he served an engineering apprenticeship with BREL but showed little skill with a spanner.
+So he downed tools and went to college to indulge his passion for writing.
 Four years later he graduated from the University of Birmingham with a Masters Degree in Playwriting.

-His debut play for the stage, Like it or Lump it, was performed at the Edinburgh Fringe in 1990 and following brilliant reviews he was commissioned to write thirty episodes of the radio soap opera The Colcloughs.
+His debut play for the stage was performed at the Edinburgh Fringe in 1990 and following brilliant reviews he was commissioned to write thirty episodes of the radio soap opera The Colcloughs.
 He was also winner of a commission from the National Theatre and Nottingham Playhouse Comedy Store.

 Later that decade he lived and worked in Rwanda, where for Health Unlimited he pioneered the first ever soap opera in the African Great Lakes Region.
 “Urunana” (Hand in Hand) is still running on BBC World Service and in March 2018 celebrated its 2000th episode.
 This was a huge project for Mark and he is particularly proud of his achievements in a very troubled genocide-hit region (use the link in the Menu for more details).

-More recently he spent twelve months living on a campervan, travelling the UK to write a blog about his experiences (please use the link in the Menu to see the blog).
+More recently he spent twelve months living on a campervan, travelling the UK to write a blog and novel about his experiences (please use the link in the Menu to see the blog).